Explore UCD

 2. English with Creative Writing

-What our Students and Graduates Say.
-Undergraduate (Level 8 NFQ, Credits 240) This English with Creative Writing degree programme is designed for highly motivated students interested in developing their profile as creative writers by drawing specifically upon the rich literary heritage in English from Anglo-Saxon to the contemporary moments.
+This English with Creative Writing degree programme is designed for highly motivated students interested in developing their profile as creative writers by drawing specifically upon the rich literary heritage in English from Anglo-Saxon to the contemporary moments.
+Students will be educated in the history of literary, dramatic, media and cultural production, in current theoretical methods and ...

-CRWT20010 Introduction to Creative Writing Academic Year 2023/2024 This is an introductory course to creative writing, so students are not required to have any previous experience in the field.
-Students will be encouraged to try out different forms and genres such as fiction, poetry, non-fiction, script-writing. ...
-UCD Course Search ...
+CRWT20010.
+How will I be graded?
+Curricular information is subject to change.
+This is an introductory course to creative writing, so students are not required to have any previous experience in the field.
+Students will be encouraged to try out different forms and genres such as fiction, poetry, non-fiction, script-writing.
+Among the topics ...

 Are you thinking of studying English with Creative Writing at UCD?
 In this course, you'll have the opportunity to study with experienced , published writers ...